Who qualifies for Veterans Disability Benefits in Nassau County, Suffolk County, and New York City, NY?

 The application process for Aid and Attendance benefits is extensive, and applicants have many questions while filling it out.
 An attorney is optional, but many seek assistance to avoid mistakes that cause denial, appeal, and delayed benefits.

 Benefits of Aid and Attendance

-Through Aid and Attendance, a single Veteran could be eligible to receive up to $1,830 per month, a married Veteran up to $2,358 per month, and a surviving spouse of a Veteran could receive up to $1,176.
+Through Aid and Attendance, a single veteran could be eligible to receive up to $2,229 per month, a married veteran up to $2,634 per month, and a surviving spouse of a veteran could receive up to $1,432.

-Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate Law.
-We welcome you to contact our Garden City, Lido Beach, Islandia, or Manhattan, New York law offices to learn more about how we can help address your veteran planning needs.
+Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, New York Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate law.
+We welcome you to contact our Garden City, Lido Beach, or Islandia, New York, law offices to learn more about how we can help address your veteran planning needs.

 If you have questions or concerns about veteran benefits issues in Long Island and New York City communities, please don’t hesitate to contact the veteran benefits attorneys with Russo Law Group, P.C.
 While we have several office locations, we can also visit your home and offer virtual meetings for convenience.